 This means that the four parts of the bodies of hung and quartered criminals would be put on display in four different places: close to the gallows between the two columns at St. Mark’s, on the ‘usual spot’ towards Mestre, on a gallows behind San Giorgio and beyond Santa Marta on the road to Padova.

-The last three places are in the lagoon, along the main canals leading to and from the city, in the direction of Mestre, or Chioggia and the sea, and of Fusina and Padova.
+The last three places are in the lagoon, along the main canals leading to and from the city.
+One is in the direction of Mestre; another on the canal from Chioggia and the sea; and the last towards Fusina and Padova.
 These places still exists, but there are no traces of the wooden gallows that once adorned the lagoon.

-There is no mention of the mysterious hooks at San Canciano, and it is not a very likely place to expose decomposing body parts, as it runs completely counter to everything we know about how the ancient Venetians reasoned about public health and well being.
+There is no mention of the mysterious hooks at San Canciano.
+It is not a very likely place to expose decomposing body parts, as it runs completely counter to everything we know about how the ancient Venetians reasoned about public health and well being.